 In the community Volunteers are needed in the community to organize clothing drives at their schools, churches, synagogues and even through afterschool programs such as ballet or karate studios or local businesses such as hair salons and sports clubs.
 Speak with those at your place of employment and arrange a week in the fall and spring when your colleagues can bring in donations of their children’s hand me downs.
 You can also send an email to your friends and offer your back door as a drop-site then bring us your carload of donations.
 There are countless ways to help.

-Teens, youth and families The Sharing Shelf welcomes teen volunteers over 14 in its warehouse during regular volunteer hours.
-Teens and other children under 14 may volunteer with a parent.
-The Sharing Shelf will work with teens in need of community service and for specific projects including Girl Scout Silver and Gold Awards and Mitzvah projects.
-Parents are invited to bring their children.
-Bring a bag of your child’s hand me downs or buy a special outfit at your favorite store and we’ll show them how The Sharing Shelf puts their donation to use for another child.
+Teens, youth and families The Sharing Shelf welcomes children and teen volunteers.
+Parents are invited to bring their children though we require that all volunteers be at least 10 years old.
+Volunteers over 14 may volunteer during regular volunteer hours with a signed waiver.
+Children and teens 12-13 may volunteer either with with a parent or guardian or in small groups supervised by a parent, guardian, teacher or troop leader.
+Children 10-11 must be accompanied by a parent or guardian.
+The Sharing Shelf will work with children and teens in need of community service and for specific projects including Confirmation, Girl Scout Silver and Gold Awards and Mitzvah projects.
+Bring a bag of your child?’s hand me downs or buy a special outfit at your favorite store and we’?ll show you how The Sharing Shelf puts your donation to use for another child.

 Corporations and groups The Sharing Shelf works with many corporate and community groups who are seeking volunteer opportunities.
 These groups may either join us during our regular hours or we can arrange a special time.
 School groups are also invited to our warehouse.
 We can help teachers design an in-school project and the children can then visit The Sharing Shelf to see how their project impacts children in our community.
 Contact Deborah Blatt to inquire about Group Volunteering email@example.com or 914-305-5950.